(Last updated: September 29, 2024)

 For non-integer exponents, this function internally requires the constants Pi and Log2.
 If these constants are also needed elsewhere, you can define them in an enclosing Scope and pass them in as parameters using the 3rd version of this function.

 Both the "Pi" and "Log2" parameters are optional.
-If you omit one, it will be automatically be computed internally.
+If you omit one, it will automatically be computed internally.
 If you do provide them, they must be the correct values.

 Restrictions: